 The Benefits Abuser

-Roland McLaughlin is one of the people who should definitely be ashamed of themselves.
-The Manchester bouncer had acquired benefits totaling about 10,000 pounds over the course of three years.
+Roland McLaughlin is one of the people who should be ashamed of themselves.
+The Manchester bouncer had acquired benefits totaling about 10,000 pounds over three years.
 His reason for receiving funding was back pain – a valid enough reason.

-Unfortunately, Roland forgot to tell authorities one little thing when he made the benefits claim.
+Unfortunately, Roland forgot to tell the authorities one little thing when he made the benefits claim.
 It accidentally slipped his mind that he had won 62,950 pounds from the lottery.
-Eventually the 37-year-old father admitted four counts of dishonesty.
+Eventually, the 37-year-old father admitted to four counts of dishonesty.

 Roland’s attorney attempted to get his client out of trouble by focusing on the fact that he didn’t have a criminal record and he was also in a financially challenging situation.
 Lucky Roland was sentenced to 100 hours of community service for his manipulative ways.